Runner's Footprints

 What about heat cramps?

 Heat cramps are brief, often excruciating muscle contractions that can occur in athletes who sweat a lot, especially when exercising in a hot environment.
 Usually this happens because the person is exceeding a pace they are accustomed to and/or have lost a large amount of sodium chloride through sweating and hasn’t taken in enough sodium when replacing fluid losses.
-Mild heat cramps can be treated by drinking 1 liter (about 1 quart) of water with about 1/4 to 1/2 teaspoon salt dissolved in it.
+Mild heat cramps can be treated by drinking 1 liter (about 1 quart) of water with about 1/4 to 1/2 teaspoon salt dissolved in it gradually throughout the training session.
 Athletes with normal or low blood pressure shouldn’t restrict their sodium intake.
 Salt tablets may help some athletes if they've trained with them, however, have been found to be a gastric irritant in some athletes.
+Practice with them first before competition.

 Heat acclimatization appears to reduce the incidence of heat cramps.
 Heat cramps can be prevented by following the above suggestions for fluid intake, having adequate sodium in your diet, and gradually progressing your training.